elizabrock/software-development-curriculum/front-end-notes/sass.md

 * Reduces needing to apply multiple classes to a single DOM element to get the desired formatting

 ## Usage
+SASS was installed via <a href="https://nodejs.org/en/" target="_blank">node</a><a href="https://www.npmjs.com/" target="_blank">/npm</a> and uses <a href="http://gruntjs.com/" target="_blank">grunt</a> for compilation.
+With both installed the command _npm install grunt-contrib-sass --save_ will install SASS & add it to npm's _package.json_ file for easy future installation.
-SASS was installed via node/npm with the _grunt-contrib-sass_ line in _package.json_ With SASS installed, instead of writing vanilla CSS, you can write SCSS which is then compiled into CSS via this _sass_ task in grunt:
+With SASS installed, instead of writing vanilla CSS, you can write SCSS which is then compiled into CSS via this _sass_ task in your _Gruntfile.js_:
 ```
 sass: {
   dist: {